 Whether you're fresh to the workforce or have decades of experience, knowing when to turn to your human resources department or rep for help isn't always clear.
 For one, HR isn't standardized across companies, and many small businesses lack even a single HR representative.
 That can mean confusion when switching jobs or industries; maybe when you worked for a global media company, you had a formal guidebook with instructions about what constitutes HR involvement.
 Now that you work for a startup with a random manager covering down on HR duties, you're not sure whether you should talk to your supervisor or "HR."

-To help answer this question, I spoke to Dan Sprock, a six-year HR veteran and Fairygodboss's director of People and Culture.
+To help answer this question, I spoke to Dan Sprock, a six-year HR veteran and Fairygodboss's former director of People and Culture.
 Below, you'll find advice about when it's best to get HR involved.

 You should talk to someone from HR immediately if you experience any of the following.